 When the game looks to match you with other players, it focuses on these three main factors:

 By comparing these factors to other players, the game tries to find a balance between all three, so all players have an enjoyable and fair experience.
-Let’s look how each factor affects the matchmaking process.
+Let's look at how each factor affects the matchmaking process.

 Location